hboetes/mg/README.md

 # mg with wide display support.

-Add the following line to your `.mg`
+To disable, add the following line to your `.mg`

 ```
-set-default-mode "wide"
+set-default-mode "raw"
 ```

 # PORTING MG AND USING LIBBSD